norekdcs2020/Bindulator_v0.304_archive/README.md

 - Visualize any DCS World airplane binds - on PDF and on kneeboard (VR tested!),
 - Support to visualize binds of up to two Controllers per a Template,
 - The Bindulator relies on DCS World HTML exports because it was easier for me to make the tool work,
-- Binding only one function to a button is accepted + modifier 1 + modifier 2,
+- Binding only one function to a button is accepted + modifier 1 + modifier 2 (no support for more modifiers, sorry!),
 - Big red/green/yellow text fields giving you feedback about current Bindulator state,
 - DUAL Templates (two controllers on one page) will not be readable in VR (too much stuff going on),
 - Remember it's just an amateur MS Excel file - please be patient and restart if necessary.